inno-devops-labs/S25-core-course-labs/app_go/README.md

    - Logs in to Docker Hub using GitHub Secrets.
    - Builds the Docker image.
    - Pushes the images (original and distroless) to Docker Hub.

-### Running CI Manually
-The CI pipeline runs automatically on every push and pull request to the `main` branch.
-To trigger it manually, navigate to the GitHub Actions tab and run the workflow.